Best Used Hybrid Cars Under £10,000

 You can expect plenty of safety features as standard across the range such as lane departure warning, autonomous emergency braking, automatic high-beam and traffic sign recognition.

 Low running costs are a huge advantage of the Auris Hybrid and you should achieve a fuel consumption figure of over 60mpg easily, much higher than the Auris powered solely by a petrol internal combustion engine (ICE).

 Search Used Toyota Auris Hybrid

 Toyota Yaris Hybrid

-The clever packaging in placing the hybrid batteries under the rear seats was a masterstroke in terms of keeping the cabin and boot roomy, only slightly reducing rear leg room.
+Toyota were very clever when developing the hybrid variant of the Yaris as they placed the batteries under the rear seats, which was a masterstroke in terms of keeping the cabin and boot roomy, only slightly reducing rear legroom.

 Another big benefit is that they are all automatic - very easy and smooth to drive.